Scott Styris: International career

 He then suffered a back injury missed out on the Sri Lanka series of December 2006.
 Making his return in the latter stages of the Commonwealth Bank series in Australia and then in the Chappell Hadlee series at home, Styris had done enough to be included New Zealand's World Cup squad.

 Styris started the tournament with the man of the match award in a win over England at St Lucia.
 Chasing 210 for victory, Styris made an unbeaten 87 to guide his side home.
 His pugnacious batting style and distinctive gait led to former England captain Nasser Hussain referring to him as a "street fighter" from the commentary booth during the game.

 He made another half century in the game against Kenya and made 80 not out in a successful run chase against the home side.
 In the Super Eight stage the New Zealanders played Sri Lanka and Styris top-scored with 111 not out.
 The century came off 152 balls.
 It was his second ever World Cup century; he scored one in 2003.

 Shortly after the world cup Styris' form dropped of contributing to injuries and not enough practice due to the injuries.
 He then participated in a test series against South Africa in 2007 but was dropped from the test squad.

 He then continued to participate in ODI's and took part when the English cricket team were touring New Zealand in January to February 2008 and the Subsequent Return tour he participated well in both series with the bat but not much with the ball.

 Styris, aged 35 and competing for a competitive medium pace all-rounder slot with Grant Elliott, was selected for the Tri-series in Sri Lanka August 2010 he scored 88 runs in the first ODI.
 He completed his comeback by showing a bowling performance in the next match against Sri Lanka when he took the wicket of Kumar Sangakkara However, after the tournament he suffered a back stress fracture during training and missed the series against Bangladesh and India.

+Personal life

+In 2010, Styris married former Miss New Zealand runner-up and former trampolinist Nicky Styris (née Walker).
+She went on to become TV3/Newshub sports presenter.